 - No changes to Sprout. - Add § B.2 'Groth16 batch verification' on p.
-146.
+149.

-- No changes to Sprout. - · Add the hashes of parameter files for Sapling. - · Add cross references for parameters and functions used in RedDSA batch verification. - Makefile changes: name the PDF file for the Sprout version of the specification as sprout.pdf, and make protocol.pdf link to the Sapling version.
+- No changes to Sprout. - · Add the hashes of parameter files for Sapling. - · Add cross references for parameters and functions used in RedDSA batch validation. - Makefile changes: name the PDF file for the Sprout version of the specification as sprout.pdf, and make protocol.pdf link to the Sapling version.

-- No changes to Sprout. - Add a missing consensus rule for version 4 transactions: if there are no Sapling spends or outputs, then valueBalance MUST be 0.
+- No changes to Sprout. - Add a missing consensus rule for version 4 transactions: if there are no Sapling Spends or Outputs, then valueBalance MUST be 0.

-- No changes to Sprout. - Update RedDSA verification to use cofactor multiplication.
-This is necessary in order for the output of batch verification to match that of unbatched verification in all cases. - Add § B.1 'RedDSA batch verification' on p.
-145.
+- No changes to Sprout. - Update RedDSA validation to use cofactor multiplication.
+This is necessary in order for the output of batch validation to match that of unbatched validation in all cases. - Add § B.1 'RedDSA batch validation' on p.
+148.

 - No changes to Sprout. - Update §6 'Network Upgrades' on p.
-78 to take account that Overwinter has activated. - The recommendation for transactions without JoinSplit descriptions to be version 1 applies only before Overwinter, not before Sapling. - Complete the proof of Theorem A.3.5 on p.
-136. - · Add a note about redundancy in the nonsmall-order checking of rk. - Clarify the use of cv^{new} and cm^{new}, and the selection of outgoing viewing key, in sending Sapling notes. - Delete the description of optimizations for the affine twisted Edwards nonsmall-order check, since the Sapling circuit does not use them.
+80 to take account that Overwinter has activated. - The recommendation for transactions without JoinSplit descriptions to be version 1 applies only before Overwinter, not before Sapling. - Complete the proof of Theorem A.3.5 on p.
+139. - Add a note about redundancy in the nonsmall-order checking of rk. - Clarify the use of cv^{new} and cm^{new}, and the selection of outgoing viewing key, in sending Sapling notes. - Delete the description of optimizations for the affine twisted Edwards nonsmall-order check, since the Sapling circuit does not use them.
 Also clarify that some other optimizations are not used.